borg286/sevtech2/README.md

 * The press and grindstone are needed much less often than a heavy supply of planks and sticks.
 Prioritize the chopper with hopper input and extraction.

-* Use storage crates (not to be confused with wooden crate).
-It can be gathered with all the guts using shift right click.
-Can be used as a limited version of backpack.
-Ideal for resource processing or builds.
-Note that the drop-off button doesn't work with them, so shouldn't be used for primary storage.

-### Nutrition
+## Nutrition

 The Nutrition mod encourages you to eat a balanced diet, giving you relevant buffs for eating food.
 See farming and homesteading for how to get a healthy supply of ingredients.

 * To boost nutrition quickly, use the Millstone[BetterWithMods] to become hungry and chow down your surplus of food.
 You can use multiple cranks to speed this up.

+* If you're unsure which foods you can eat to maximize your bars, you can filter food types by typing the category in JEI.
+For instance, searching for fruit will give you all items you have access to that increases your fruit bar.

-Good foods to make
+### Good foods to make:

 * Melon Pie(2 watermelon+egg+sugar): **4% Fruit**